Ilya Mikheyev Game Preview: Canucks vs. Kraken

 Mikheyev Season Stats Insights

+- In 16 games this season, Mikheyev has averaged 14:13 on the ice, while putting up a plus-minus rating of 0.

-- Mikheyev has scored a goal in five of 13 games this season, netting multiple goals in one of them.
+- Mikheyev has scored a goal in five of 16 games this year, netting multiple goals in one of them.

-- Mikheyev has registered a point in a game eight times this year out of 13 games played, including multiple points on one occasion.
+- Mikheyev has a point in nine of 16 games played this season, with multiple points in one of them.

-- Mikheyev has an assist in three of 13 games this year, but has not recorded two or more in a game so far.
+- In four of 16 games this season, Mikheyev has had an assist, but no games with multiple assists.

-- The implied probability that Mikheyev hits the over on his points prop total is 47.6%, based on the odds.
+- The implied probability that Mikheyev goes over his points prop total is 48.8%, based on the odds.

-- There is an implied probability of 31.2% of Mikheyev going over his assist prop bet, considering the moneyline odds.
+- Given his moneyline odds, Mikheyev has an implied probability of 31.2% of going over his assist prop bet.

 Sign up for Underdog fantasy today.